Constructing metric spaces from systems of walls: Systems of chains

 One cannot expect stronger properties of the bicombing: for normal cube paths in CAT(0) cube complexes the inequality of Proposition~\ref{prop:bicombing} is optimal, as $m=0$ in that case \cite{nibloreeves:geometry}.

-\begin{definition} A metric space $Y$ is \emph{$k$--coarsely injective} if for each collection of balls $B(x_i,r_i)$ with $\dist(x_i,x_j)\ge r_i+r_j$ for all $i,j$, there is some point $z\in\bigcap B(x_i,r_i+k)$.
-A graph is \emph{Helly} if this same property holds with $k=0$ when one considers only balls of integer radius. \end{definition}
+\begin{definition} A metric space $Y$ is \emph{$k$--coarsely injective} if for each collection of balls $B(x_i,r_i)$ with $r_i+r_j\ge\dist(x_i,x_j)$ for all $i,j$, there is some point $z\in\bigcap B(x_i,r_i+k)$.
+A graph is \emph{Helly} if this same property holds with $k=0$ when one considers only balls of integer radius centred on vertices. \end{definition}

 \begin{theorem}[Coarsely injective] Let $\C$ be an $m$--gluable system of chains.
 If $m>0$, then $X_\C$ is $2m$--coarsely injective.
 If $m=0$, then $X_\C$ is a (not necessarily locally finite) Helly graph. \end{theorem}